Royal Bank 632C LoanMaker Handheld Calculator

 This calculator has many useful routines specially designed for Royal Bank of Canada Loan Officers.
 It calculates the LoanProtector and HomeProtector credit insurance premiums.

-See 632C Support for information on changing the batteries, software updates, and to download a copy of the User's Guide.
+See 632C Support for information on changing the batteries or to download a copy of the User's Guide.

 RSP/RRIF Planning Routine